^

 • Secondary dysmenorrhea

-Primary dysmenorrhea is a menstrual pain that occurs at a time when healthy young women start menstruating for the first time.
-This pain, as a rule, is not associated with a specific problem with the uterus or other pelvic organs.
-An important role in this state is played by the increased activity of prostaglandin hormones, which are produced in the uterus.
+Primary dysmenorrhea is menstrual pain that occurs when healthy young women first begin menstruating.
+This pain is usually not associated with a specific problem with the uterus or other pelvic organs.
+Increased activity of prostaglandin hormones, which are produced in the uterus, plays a major role in this condition.

-Secondary dysmenorrhea is menstrual pain, which develops later in women with normal periods of menstruation.
-This is often associated with problems in the uterine cavity or other small pelvic organs, such as
+Secondary dysmenorrhea is menstrual pain that develops later in women with normal periods.
+It is often associated with problems in the uterus or other pelvic organs, such as

 • Endometriosis